terminatorul/xref-tag/README.md

     By default GNU cflow 1.6 is expected.

-    The command works with 'C' sources (although I was able to parse some C++ with it, but not classes), and will output a direct and reverse call graph for the entire set of sources.
+    The command works with 'C' sources, and will output a direct and reverse call tree over the entire set of sources.
 Will also output a third format which is a cross-references of uses (calls) and definitions for functions, in line-oriented text format.

-    Unfortunately unreliable in my experience, the command has options to parse pre-processed source for better visibility into the definitions and syntax, but I struggled to get it to work at all while developing the SConstruct integration, so now it works in no-preprocessing mode, which produces a detailed static listing of every function call, presented in a tree with indentation or with ASCII art.
+    Unfortunately unreliable in my experience, the command has options to parse pre-processed source for better visibility into the definitions and syntax, but I struggled to get it to work at all while developing the SConstruct integration, so now it works in no-preprocessing mode.
+It produces a listing of every function call, presented in a tree with indentation or ASCII art.

     Builder:
      - cflow = **CFlowTree**('calltree.cflow', [ targets... ])